Where to stay in Paris? Best areas & hotel recommendations

 Don’t expect to find a grand chamber behind your hotel room door – many rooms in Paris aren’t much bigger than the bed inside.

-Personally speaking, I don’t really mind, because I rarely spend much time in my room when I visit Paris anyway, except to sleep.
+We don’t really mind, because we rarely spend much time in our room when we visit Paris anyway, except to sleep.

 Often there isn’t even a wardrobe, just a stool for you to put your suitcase.